rberenguel/bestBefore/README.md

 ---

-### How it looks like in Chrome (a bit outdated, it looks better now but I didn't bother creating new screenshots yet)
+### How it looks like in Chrome (a bit outdated, it looks better now, but I didn't bother creating new screenshots yet)

 A tab with no expiry